npm/rfcs/accepted/0027-audit-metadata.md

 * **Rationale:**
   * This is easy to implement solution to provide such additional value in the HTTP request.
-  * Building this functionality will allow developers to easily set additional information that can be passed along in a heaer for third-party application use
+  * Building this functionality will allow developers to easily set additional information that can be passed along in a header for third-party application use

 * **Alternatives:**
   * Use `preshrinkwrap` or/and `postshrinkwrap` scripts to install a custom value to the project like the `app-id`

 ## Implementation

-* Define a new `metadata` object that can be added to the package.json file `metadata`.
+* Define a new `metadata` object that can be added to the package.json file.
 * The `metadata` JSON object is picked up by the [npm cli](https://github.com/npm/cli) and sent as a `metadata` attribute in the HTTP header requests

 An illustrative `package.json` example: